awilmoth/nillion-test/README.md

 ## High Availability ECS

-The infrastructure as code in the ```cloudformation``` folder will deploy a complete HA environment with two server instances as ECS tasks behind a network load balancer and firewall.
+The infrastructure as code in the ```cloudformation``` folder will deploy a complete HA environment with two server instances as ECS tasks running on Fargate containers behind an internet-facing network load balancer and firewall.
 It will also deploy a client container that will authenticate with the server.
 Everything logs to Cloudwatch Logs, so you can see the interaction.

 ## Deployment